plone/documentation/develop/plone/content/archetypes/storages.rst

 are loaded on request and as needed compared to using native Python datatypes.

-It is safe to assume that you can fit few variables to one bucket easily.
+It is safe to assume that you can fit few variables to one bucket.

 You also might want to define ``ATFieldProperty`` accessor if you are using this storage.
 This allows you to read the object value using standard